thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/aws-microservices-setup.md

 ## Step 11.
 Installation

-Execute the following command to run installation:
+Execute the following command to run the initial setup of the database.
+This command will launch short-living ThingsBoard pod to provision necessary DB tables, indexes, etc
 ```
  ./k8s-install-tb.sh --loadDemo
 ```